tobega/tailspin-v0/TailspinReference.md

-A relation can be [projected](#projections-and-lenses) onto a subset of the keys by referencing the relation, appending an opening parenthesis, a list of keys for the projection within curly braces and a closing parenthesis, e.g. `$myRelation({x:})` will select all the x-values, and only the x-values, in the relation.
-Note that it is a set, so duplicates will be eliminated.
+A relation can be [projected](#projections-and-lenses) onto a subset of the keys by referencing the relation, appending an opening parenthesis, a list of keys for the projection within curly braces and a closing parenthesis, e.g. `$myRelation({x:})` will select all the x-values, and only the x-values, in the relation and return a new relation with the new tuples/structures.
+Note that a relation is a set, so duplicate structures will be eliminated.

 A projection can also contain renamings and extensions, where the current structure can be referred to as `§`, e.g. `$myRelation({x:, sum: §.x + §.y, z: §.y})`